dacci/juno-rs/README.md

 Options:
-  -l, --listen-stream <ADDRESS>  Specifies an address to listen on for a stream -p, --provider <NAME>          Specifies the name of the service provider -h, --help                     Print help information -V, --version                  Print version information
+  -l, --listen-stream <ADDRESS>  Specifies an address to listen on for a stream -b, --bind-to <ADDRESS>        Specifies the source address of outbound connections -p, --provider <NAME>          Specifies the name of the service provider -h, --help                     Print help information -V, --version                  Print version information